Estimated reading time: 8 minutes

 Do Humans Need Meat?

 We don’t.
 Every nutrient we need for great health can be found without eating meat or other animal products.
 In fact, research shows we tend to do better without it.
-Countless scientific studies have now connected our consumption of animal products to an increased risk of chronic disease, including heart disease, type 2 diabetes, obesity and some cancers.
+Countless scientific studies have now connected our consumption of animal products to an increased risk of chronic disease, including heart disease, type 2 diabetes, and some cancers.
 Through our work, we have met many inspirational people who hit rock bottom before making changes to their diets that saved their lives.
 But for so many others who do not have access to the information or to wholesome plant-based foods, or who cannot break away from old destructive patterns and traditions, the cost can be dear indeed.

 A Brief History Of Meat-eating